- Lint bells

 Flaxseed is the most concentrated food source of the plant lignan, secoisolariciresinol, a precursor for enterolactone.
 It is thought that phytoestrogenic lignans contribute to the plant’s hormonal effects (4).
 Flaxseed has been shown to affect the length of the menstrual cycle in premenopausal women (5).
 It may also alter estrogen metabolism, increasing the ratio of 2-hydroxyestrogen to 16 alpha-hydroxyestrone in a dose-dependent fashion (2).
 Flaxseed’s renoprotective effects are thought to be via high concentration of alpha-linolenic acid, an omega-3 fatty acid precursor (3) or through inhibition of angiogenesis, tyrosine protein kinases, and cytokine-induced activation of transcription factors (16).
 The laxative effects of flaxseed are likely due to its fiber content (22).

-In addition, flaxseed’s inhibition of growth of human breast cancer, and metastasis in mice is due in part to the down-regulation of insulin-like growth factor I and expression of epidermal growth factor receptor (6).
-Flaxseed was also shown to induce apoptosis by significantly upregulating p53 mRNA in breast cancer cell lines (29).
-In another study, flaxseed oil enhanced the effects of trastuzumab in reducing HER2 signaling via the Akt and mitogen-activated protein kinase (MAPK) pathways, resulting in reduction in cell proliferation and increased apoptosis (33).
+Animal studies suggest growth and metastasis inhibition of established human breast cancer with flaxseed is due in part to downregulation of insulin-like growth factor I and expression of the epidermal growth factor receptor (6).
+Flaxseed also induced apoptosis by significantly upregulating p53 mRNA in breast cancer cell lines (29).
+In another study, flaxseed oil enhanced effects of trastuzumab in reducing HER2 signaling via Akt and mitogen-activated protein kinase (MAPK) pathways, resulting in reduced cell proliferation and increased apoptosis (33).
 Inhibition of cell proliferation with flaxseed was also reported in models of prostate cancer (7).

-The antiproliferative activity of flaxseed against prostate cancer in mice is attributed to its inhibition of cellular proliferation (7).
-The hormonal effects of flaxseed may also play a role in its ability to modulate prostate cancer biology and associated biomarkers (9), and lower serum lipid levels (10).
+In human studies, dietary flaxseed reduces central aortic blood pressure through changes in plasma oxylipins (40) (41).
+Other studies suggest hormonal effects may play a role in the ability of flaxseed to modulate prostate cancer biology and associated biomarkers (9), and lower serum lipid levels in postmenopausal breast cancer (10).